curiosusJR/curiosusJR.github.io/source/_posts/diary/autodaily.md

 - current running : mito_dataset. mft-ginsi/magus on dating; rb_pps on tower. check the result

 ### Memo & Comments
 char_type:335069. edit blog in autodaily, add TODOLIST/WISHLIST in hexo, edit via obsidian.
-Write my thesis paper via mdbook
+Write my thesis paper via mdbook; Maybe I should use mdbook instead of beamer for presentation, not hexo for documentation, maybe. #mdbook #hexo #todo #obsidian #blog
+Using todo list and hexo-blog via obsidian for daily work, using mdbook for presentation.